citrontruc/personal-notes/c-sharp/07API.md

 LIMIT @limit;
 ```

-It is possible to passs down a cursor to the user.
+It is possible to pass down a cursor to the user.
 Here is a way to encode a cursor and give it to the user:

 ```cs
 using Microsoft.AspNetCore.Authentication; // For Base64UrlTextEncoder